-The Corporate Director of Enterprise and Sustainable Regeneration is responsible for other information in the annual report.
-The other information comprises the Management Commentary, Statement of Responsibilities for the Annual Accounts, Remuneration Report Annual Governance Statement, Governance Compliance Statement and other reports included in the annual report other than the financial statements and my auditor's report thereon.
+The Corporate Director of Enterprise and Sustainable Regeneration is responsible for the other information in the annual report.
+The other information comprises the Management Commentary, Statement of Responsibilities for the Annual Accounts, Remuneration Report, Annual Governance Statement, Governance Compliance Statement, and other reports included in the annual report other than the financial statements and our auditor's report thereon.

-My responsibility is to read all the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or my knowledge obtained in the course of the audit or otherwise appears to be materially misstated.
-If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statements themselves.
-If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.
-I have nothing to report in this regard.
+Our responsibility is to read all the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the course of the audit or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

-My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon except on the Management Commentary, Annual Governance Statement and Governance Compliance Statement to the extent explicitly stated in the following opinions prescribed by the Accounts Commission.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon except on the Management Commentary, Annual Governance Statement and Governance Compliance Statement to the extent explicitly stated in the following opinions prescribed by the Accounts Commission.